 The Compensation Committee deliberates and determines the performance evaluations of Corporate Officers and the amount and number of shares granted to each person as performance-based compensation (bonuses and stock-based compensation).
-The bonuses and stock-based compensation of Corporate Officers are calculated based on the degree of attainment of Company-wide performance objectives and the degree of attainment of individual performance objectives using the above formula.
+The bonuses of Corporate Officers are calculated based on the degree of attainment of Company-wide performance objectives (financial) and the degree of attainment of individual performance objectives by each Corporate Officer, and stock-based compensation of Corporate Officers is calculated based on the degree of attainment of Company-wide performance objectives (non-financial), using the above formulas respectively.

-The degree of attainment of Company-wide performance objectives is determined based on an evaluation of consolidated revenue, consolidated operating profit, consolidated profit for the year (attributable to the parent company), and consolidated ROE.
-Each fiscal year, the Compensation Committee evaluates the achievement of Company-wide performance objectives in a range of 0% to 150%, based on the degree of achievement of each item.
+The degree of attainment of Company-wide performance objectives (financial) used in calculation of bonuses is determined based on an evaluation of consolidated revenue, consolidated operating profit, consolidated profit for the year (attributable to the parent company), and consolidated ROE.
+Each fiscal year, the Compensation Committee evaluates the achievement of Company-wide performance objectives (financial) in a range of 0% to 300%, based on the degree of achievement of each item.